 AU support services are available Mon to Fri from 8:30 a.m. to 4:30 p.m.
 (MST).
 It is now 09:03 pm (MST).
 See important calendar dates

 Due to the COVID-19 pandemic, AU has temporarily closed telephone services.

 Office Hours at all locations:Mon to Fri from 8:30 a.m. – 4:30 p.m (MST)

-Regulations effective September 1, 2016.
+Regulations effective September 1, 2019 to August 31, 2020.

 Program students are enrolled in any of the degrees, diplomas, or certificates offered by Athabasca University.
-Students who change from unclassified/visiting to a program category may use credits earned while in the unclassified category provided the course(s) meet the program requirements, including any restrictions on the age of a course, if applicable.
+Students who change from non-program to a program category may use credits earned while in the unclassified category provided the course(s) meet the program requirements, including any restrictions on the age of a course, if applicable.